Sandrolaxx/learning-english/duo/readme.md

 Converse sobre hábitos

 ```
-I drink coffee with sugar in the morning.
+I drink coffee without sugar in the morning.
 --------------------------------------------------------------------
 We see our friends every day.
 --------------------------------------------------------------------
 I play soccer in the afternoon.
 --------------------------------------------------------------------
-You work a lot, Luiz!
+You work a lot, Clebim!
 --------------------------------------------------------------------
 You study English, right?
                                 Yes, I study every day!